mmistakes/made-mistakes-jekyll/_posts/2013-05-29-michael-rose-beard-portrait.md

 <figure>
 	<a href="{{ site.url }}/images/michael-rose-beard-process-4-lg.jpg"><img src="{{ site.url }}/images/michael-rose-beard-process-4-600.jpg" alt="Screenshot.
 Adding beard detail with the pencil."></a>
-	<figcaption>Without the new zoom tool adding detail to the beeard would have been a pain.</figcaption>
+	<figcaption>The new zoom tool is a beast and makes adding beard detail fun and easy.</figcaption>
 </figure>

 {% include paperfaces-boilerplate.html %}